 In This Article

-Every company or business looks forward to earning revenue in order to grow its financial health.
+Every company or business looks forward to earning revenue to grow its financial health.
 Companies require a consistent flow of revenue to manage expenditures, pay vendors, or even make capital investments.
 An intangible income may result in a misleading company image, and this is where ‘Deferred Revenue’ comes into the picture.

 Deferred revenue, also known as unearned revenue, is the advanced payments acquired by the company in return for the goods and services it will provide in the future.
-The pre-payment that a company receives reflects the amount on its balance sheet as deferred amount or deferred revenue.
+The prepayment that a company receives reflects the amount on its balance sheet as deferred amount or deferred revenue.

 Deferred revenue relieves the burden of asking for a loan and holds high significance for the company or business as they finance operations.